-College level course in algebra for majors in science, technology, engineering, and mathematics.
-Topics include polynomial, radical, exponential, absolute value, and logarithmic functions, systems of equations.
-Prerequisite: MATH 52 with a grade of "C" or better.
-(L, M)
+College level course in algebra for majors in Science, Technology, Engineering and Mathematics.
+Topics include polynomial, rational, radical, exponential, absolute value, and logarithmic functions, systems of equations, theory of polynomial equations and analytic geometry.
+Prerequisite: MATH 52 with a grade of "C" or better or Satisfactory score on the Mathematics placement test.
+(L,M)